Get in touch so that we can talk you through how online therapy works. Watch this video of one of our clients in an online music therapy session.

 - Telehealth options may not offer the same visual and sound quality preferred in face-to-face sessions

 - There will be limitations to some activities and resources available to the participant

-Telehealth is health provided via online or virtual means.
+Telehealth is a health service provided via online or virtual means.
 This is sometimes referred to as teletherapy or telepractice.
-Essentially, instead of your music therapist visiting you in home or at the clinic, they visit you via your electronic device such as an iPad, phone or computer.
+Essentially, instead of your therapist visiting you in home or at the clinic, they visit you via your electronic device such as an iPad, phone or computer.

-With your consultation, non-face-to-face time may be charged if necessary to allow the provider to create and supply resources required in Telehealth sessions that the participant may ordinarily have access to at the music therapy studio.
+With your consultation, non-face-to-face time may be charged if necessary to allow the provider to create and supply resources required in Telehealth sessions that the participant may ordinarily have access to at the therapy clinic.

 This will be at the discretion of the therapist and will be considered on a case-by-case basis.
-The therapist will certainly be lenient with initial teething issues, however a minimum session fee and the cancellation policy will still apply.
+The therapist will certainly be lenient with initial teething issues.
+The cancellation policy may still apply.

-Telehealth will not work for everyone and this will be assessed in consultation with individual participants based on their access to technology, their clinical goals and the nature of the person themselves.
+Telehealth will not work for everyone and this will be assessed in consultation with individual participants based on their access to technology, their clinical goals and the person themselves.